 CDs and DVDs–We also accept CDs and DVDs for review that are finished and ready for marketing.
 Please query in the same way as described for print books.
 We never sell review copies of these either.

 Online ‘Zines and Journals–We will post summaries or reviews of online ‘zines and journals relevant to Goddess, women and religion, and spiritual feminism only if there is no impediment to reading them, such as registration or pdf format, and they are free (except in cases where they pay contributors more than the cost of a subscription).
 Publishing on the Internet reduces greatly the cost of producing a journal (no printing or mailing costs).
 In addition, payment in copies isn’t possible.
 Therefore, we feel if an online journal is charging readers, it should be paying contributors.
 We understand that other people, such as editors, who put together these journals, deserve compensation too, but we suggest that getting that money from sponsors or advertisers, and/or asking for "free will" donations, may be more effective than charging readers.
 Charging readers decreases readership and thus decreases the only advantage to unpaid contributors of publishing in these ‘zines: having their materials read and seen by a large number of people.
 In cases where most of the content is free to readers but there is charge for some of the content, we will summarize/review only the free content.

 At present we are not reviewing print journals.

-Unless otherwise stated all books and CDs reviewed here have been supplied by the author, publisher, or other creator/orginator.
+Unless otherwise stated all books, CDs, and DVDs reviewed here have been supplied by the author, publisher, or other creator/orginator.